AliRezaJoodi/AVR_Projects/PhoneBookWithDialer_AT24C512/README.md

-## Phone Book with Dialer Used of AT24C512 External EEPROM
+## Phone Book with Dialer, External EEPROM with AT24C512

 MCU:		ATmega16A
 Display:    	16x2 Character LCD